-Rohan Grey is a first-year J.S.D.
+Rohan Grey is a third-year J.S.D.
 Candidate at Cornell Law School, and the founder and president of the Modern Money Network (MMN), a global non-profit organization that promotes public understanding of economics and finance.
-He is also a research fellow at the Binzagr Institute for Sustainable Prosperity, and a member of the Association for the Promotion of Political Economy and the Law (APPEAL).
+He is also the research director of the Digital Fiat Currency Institute, a network manager of the FreedomBox Foundation, a research fellow of the Global Institute for Sustainable Prosperity, and a member of the Association for the Promotion of Political Economy and Law (APPEAL).

 Rohan's research explores the legal history, design, and regulation of money in the internet age.
 His recent publications include: